Second child died from measles-related causes in West Texas, where cases are nearing 500

 Experts and local health officials expect the outbreak to go on for several more months if not a year.
 In West Texas, the vast majority of cases are in unvaccinated people and children younger than 17.

-With several states facing outbreaks of the vaccine-preventable disease, some worry that measles may cost the U.S. its status as having eliminated the disease.
+With several states facing outbreaks of the vaccine-preventable disease — and declining childhood vaccination rates nationwide — some worry that measles may cost the U.S. its status as having eliminated the disease.

 Measles is a respiratory virus that can survive in the air for up to two hours.
 Up to 9 out of 10 people who are susceptible will get the virus if exposed, according to the CDC.
 The first shot is recommended for children ages 12 to 15 months, and the second for ages 4 to 6 years.